-Another Red Light District etiquette is that you don’t start a negotiation with a sex worker with a too low price offer.
+Another Red Light District etiquette is that you do not start a negotiation with a sex worker with an a price offer that is too low.
 This can be taken as an insult.

 When you have a rental bike make sure that both your head- and tail light work!
 This is required by Dutch law and the police can give you a ticket of 55,- euros for it.

 Drinking alcohol in the Netherlands is legal from the age of 18.

-Most Amsterdammers enjoy helping tourists or making small talk with them.
-Almost al the people in Amsterdam speak proper English.
+Most Dutch people enjoy helping tourists or making small talk with them.
+Especially those who respect the Amsterdam Red Light District etiquette and Dutch laws.
+Almost all people in Amsterdam speak proper English.

 Amsterdammers generally don’t speak French, Spanish, Italian or any other foreign language.
 Do not try to ask anything in a language other than English (or Dutch).
 It’s not appreciated to just ask anything in French to a Dutchman – assuming that he or she also speaks French.
 The Dutch will look at you strange and wonder why you do not speak English.